 - 1 tablespoon fresh lemon juice, plus more to taste

 - Salt and freshly ground black pepper, to taste

 - Olive oil, to taste

-- 4. Taste and adjust the ingredients accordingly.
+- 2. Add the crème fraîche, lemon juice, and snipped chives to the potatoes and then season well with salt and pepper.
+Toss well.
+Taste and adjust the ingredients accordingly.
 If desired, cover and refrigerate until chilled through, at least 1 hour.

-- 5. If desired, dribble a little olive oil or a quick vinaigrette made from a few drops of lemon juice, some olive oil, salt and pepper, and a touch of water over the top of the potato salad.
+- 3. Just before serving, if desired, dribble a little olive oil or a quick vinaigrette made from a few drops of lemon juice, some olive oil, salt and pepper, and a touch of water over the potato salad.

 Hungry for more?
 Chow down on these:

 - Potato Salad with Feta Cream Dressing from Herbivoracious

 - Red Potato Salad with Horseradish from Gluten-Free Goddess